Djangoum/DigitalMarkets-Test/Readme.md

 Also when asynchronous interfaces would appear like asking information to a REST service I would change synchronous interfaces of *IProviderDeserializer* for asynchronous ones.

-And last but not least I might try to find a different Yaml parsing library the one I choose seems to be a litte bit old and does not support directly latest .NET version.
+And last but not least I might try to find a different Yaml parsing library the one I chose seems to be a litte bit old and does not support directly latest .NET version.
 There are some Pull requests on the way https://github.com/aaubry/YamlDotNet/pull/630 but it's opened since 2021 so that could mean the project it's not maintained anymore.

 Do not hesitate to contact me for any explanation.